ca-jtsb/LBYARCH-MP2/README.md

 Average run time: 26.720000 microseconds

 To record the time of execution, the Windows.h library was used to record the time in microseconds.
-The reason why execution times are very fast is because assembly did most of the heavy lifting in the compuational portion of the code.
+The reason why execution times are very fast is because assembly did most of the heavy lifting in the computational portion of the code.
 C is a higher-level language and in terms of execution times assembly would be faster as there are less convertions/translations required to make assmbly code into machine code unlike C.

 As for the performance of the code, it is observed that there is a linear relationship between input size and execution time as the input size increases by a factor of 10, the execution time also increases by a factor of 10.